-3.A Breakdown complex organizational problems using the appropriate methodology

-4.C Convey powerful messages using contemporary presentation techniques

-6.B Synthesize multifaceted information from various sources across different functional fields
+- 3.A Breakdown complex organizational problems using the appropriate methodology - 3.B Propose creative solutions within an organization - 4.C Convey powerful messages using contemporary presentation techniques - 6.B Synthesize multifaceted information from various sources across different functional fields

 The environment of production and distribution is more and more fickle and challenging for organisations, as recent developments such as the COVID pandemic and the Brexit have shown.
 The implications on supply chains and logistics were significant, ranging from shortage in raw materials and logistics staff, to disruptions of supply chains due to different rules and regulations.
 As a consequence, corporates are challenged to reconsider their supply chains, which are often international.